Aim this app at the sky to see Santa fly by

-(KTLA) – There’s a fun new way to see Santa in the skies right above your own neighborhood, and it comes from the makers of Pokémon Go.
+(KTLA) – There’s a fun new way to see Santa in the skies above your neighborhood, and it comes from the makers of Pokémon Go.

 Niantic’s new augmented reality app is called See Santa Fly.
 It uses similar tech you may have experienced during the peak of the Pokémon Go app craze to give you a glimpse of a completely different elusive character: Santa.

-To try it, just go to SeeSantaFly.com from your mobile phone’s web browser.
+Just go to SeeSantaFly.com from your mobile phone’s web browser to try it.
 It works on iPhone and Android.

 Follow the prompts, then aim your phone at the sky.